-4. Within the County, recreational uses such as campgrounds, day use areas, picnic sites, hiking and ski trails, and other similar uses as developed by either private or public interests shall be allowed in all areas, provided that they do not interfere with agricultural operations or resource extraction and processing industries.

-5. Recreational Vehicle Parks and Campgrounds proposals which, in the opinion of Council, could have a significant impact on the community and environment, shall be controlled by the County Council through the process of Land Use Bylaw amendment to a specific Recreation Vehicle District in the Land Use Bylaw.
+- 4. Within the County, recreational uses such as campgrounds, day use areas, picnic sites, hiking and ski trails, and other similar uses as developed by either private or public interests may be allowed in all areas, provided that they conform to the County's DEV-4 Reserve Lands Management Policy, do not interfere with agricultural operations, interfere with the amenities of an area, or interfere with resource extraction and processing industries. - 5.
+Recreational Vehicle Parks and Campgrounds proposals which, in the opinion of Council, could have a significant impact on the community and environment, shall be controlled by the County Council through the process of Land Use Bylaw amendment to a specific Recreation Vehicle District in the Land Use Bylaw.